lambda-11235/rrootage/README.md

 ## Comments ##

-If you have any comments, please mail to cs8k-cyu@asahi-net.or.jp
+If you have any comments, please mail to taranlynn0@gmail.com, or cs8k-cyu@asahi-net.or.jp is you wish to contact the original author.

 ## Webpage ##